 ALAN GOVENAR (Playwright)

 Alan Govenar is a writer, folklorist, photographer and filmmaker.
 He is the director of Documentary Arts, a non-profit organization he founded in 1985 to present new perspectives on historical issues and diverse cultures.
-Govenar is a Guggenheim Fellow and the author of twenty-seven books, including "Everyday Music," "Untold Glory: African Americans in Pursuit of Freedom," "Opportunity and Achievement," "Texas Blues: The Rise of a Contemporary Sound," "Lightnin' Hopkins: His Life and Blues," "Stompin' at the Savoy," "Jasper, Texas: The Community Photographs of Alonzo Jordan," and "Deep Ellum: The Other Side of Dallas."
+Govenar is a Guggenheim Fellow and the author of twenty-nine books, including "Everyday Music," "Untold Glory: African Americans in Pursuit of Freedom," "Opportunity and Achievement," "Texas Blues: The Rise of a Contemporary Sound," "Lightnin' Hopkins: His Life and Blues," "Stompin' at the Savoy," "Jasper, Texas: The Community Photographs of Alonzo Jordan," and "Deep Ellum: The Other Side of Dallas."
 His book "Osceola: Memories of a Sharecropper's Daughter" won First Place in the New York Book Festival (Children's Non-Fiction), a Boston Globe–Hornbook Honor, and an Orbis Pictus Honor from the National Council of Teachers of English.
 Govenar’s film Stoney Knows How was shown at the Museum of Modern Art in New York and the Centre Georges Pompidou in Paris, and was selected as an Outstanding Film of the Year by the London Film Festival.
 Govenar has also produced and directed numerous films in association with NOVA, PBS, and La Sept/ARTE.
 His documentaries, The Beat Hotel, Master Qi and the Monkey King, and You Don’t Need Feet To Dance are distributed by First Run Features.
 Govenar co-wrote the musical Blind Lemon Blues, which was presented in its world premiere at the Forum Meyrin in Geneva and the Maison des Cultures du Monde in Paris, and was staged at the York Theatre in 2007 and 2009. www.documentaryarts.org

 AKIN BABATUNDÉ (Director)